TWRC Wildlife Center

 Purpose: The TWRC Wildlife Center provides an emergency room for injured, ill, and orphaned wildlife, as well as a help-line; both the emergency room and the help-line operate 7 days a week.
 A veterinarian is on staff to assist with training and emergencies and experienced volunteers and staff facilitate initial triage, rehabilitation, release, and education.

-Volunteer Opportunities: Volunteers 15 or older are needed to assist with the daily operations of the Center.
+Volunteer Opportunities: Volunteers 14 or older are needed to assist with the daily operations of the Center.
 Duties include: answering the hotline, caring for the education animals, helping with admissions (for 18 and older), office chores, data entry, and general Center maintenance.
-Baby Bird Program operates from May through August.
-Squirrel Program operates February through April and August through October.
-See website for age requirements and details.
-The Opossum and Pals Program operates from March through October of every year.
-Animal Caregivers must be over 18 helpers must be at least 14 years of age.
+Additionally, volunteers are needed to help in the Animal Care Program which runs every year from about March to October to help care for the thousands of baby animals admitted yearly.
+Please see the website for age requirements and additional details.

 Liz Compton, Rehab Coordinator

 The CEC has a searchable, web-based version of the Environmental Resource Guide.
 You may also download older versions of the printed guide below.